klazarsk/sudo-ninja/Sudo-ninja-howto.md

     *--sudoersfile [sudoers_file]*

-        In this example, the name of our sample file is recombined-east; change this to the filename you specified as the output file for the sudo-katana.sh step.
+        In this example, the name of our sample file is recombined-east; change this to the filename you specified as the output file for the sudo-chop.sh step.

     *--batchdelete*